awsdocs/aws-amplify-console-user-guide/doc_source/team-workflows-with-amplify-cli-backend-environments.md

 # Team workflows with Amplify backend environments<a name="team-workflows-with-amplify-cli-backend-environments"></a>

-A feature branch deployment consists of a **frontend**, and \(optionally\) a **backend** environment\.
+A feature branch deployment consists of a **frontend**, and an optional **backend** environment\.
 The frontend is built and deployed to a global content delivery network \(CDN\), while the backend is deployed by Amplify Studio or the Amplify CLI to AWS\.
 For more information about this deployment scenario, see [Getting started with fullstack continuous deployments](deploy-backend.md)\.

 **Note**
-Now you can easily reuse Amplify backend environments across your Amplify apps\.
+You can easily reuse Amplify backend environments across your Amplify apps\.
 For more information, see [Use Amplify backends across apps](reuse-backends.md)\.

-You can use Amplify Hosting to continuously deploy backend resources such as GraphQL APIs and Lambda functions with your feature branch deployment\.
-You can use the following models to deploy your backend and frontend with Amplify Hosting\.
+Amplify Hosting continuously deploys backend resources such as GraphQL APIs and Lambda functions with your feature branch deployments\.
+You can use the following branching models to deploy your backend and frontend with Amplify Hosting\.

 **Topics**
 + [Feature branch workflow](#standard)